 In the short term, the Solar Trade Association would like to see the cutting of red tape around solar panels being installed in households, and the dropping of business rate increases on rooftop solar.
 They estimate that business rates on rooftop solar could increase the tax bill of an average small company by £1093.
 You could discuss these measures with your MP.

 The Feed in Tariff was introduced in 2010 and provides payment to individuals or groups who generate their own renewable energy in small scale projects.
 However, the size of the payment has effectively fallen from 43.3p per kWh in 2010 to 4.39p per kWh today.
-You could ask your MP to raise concerns about this with the Minister.
+You could ask your MP to raise concerns about this.

 A more radical proposal that has recently been put forward by the government of the Balearic Islands in Spain is to install solar panels on all buildings with a roof greater than 1000 square metres.
 You could discuss such opportunities with your MP.